google/differential-privacy/cc/docs/algorithms/bounded-sum.md

 the differentially private sum, and a `ConfidenceInterval` describing the 95% confidence interval of the noise added.
 When bounds are inferred, the `Output` additionally contains a `BoundingReport`.

+The differentially private sum provided by the `Output` is an unbiased estimate of the raw bounded sum.
+Consequently, its value may sometimes be inconsistent with the range of possible values of the raw bounded sum, e.g., the differentially private sum may be positive although the lower and upper bound are not.

 ## Construction